ndidplatform/ndidplatform.github.io/example-authen-flow.md

   npm start
   ```

-For these repository, `idp-client-app` will register callback_url according to `NDID_API_CALLBACK_IP` and `NDID_API_CALLBACK_PORT` at start.
+For these repositories, `idp-client-app` will register callback url according to `NDID_API_CALLBACK_IP` and `NDID_API_CALLBACK_PORT` on start.
-And `rp-client-app` is hard-coded to create request for namespace `cid` and identifier `1234567890123`, and will send `callback_url` according to `NDID_API_CALLBACK_PORT`.
+And `rp-client-app` is hard-coded to create a request for namespace `cid` and identifier `1234567890123`, and will send `callback_url` according to `NDID_API_CALLBACK_PORT`.

-To test the flow, please navigate to `http://localhost:8080` for IDP and `http://localhost:8081` for RP.
+To test the flow, open a web browser and navigate to `http://localhost:8080` for IDP and `http://localhost:8081` for RP.
-When you press `verify identity` at RP, IDP will be notify and display option for accept/reject.
+When you press `verify identity` button at RP, IDP will be notified and display options for accepting or rejecting a request.
-And when you response at IDP, RP will display accordingly.
+When you choose to either accepting or rejecting at IDP, RP will display the result accordingly.